makrai/notes/wang21-depres-speech-cnn.md

 * human brain: different types of information have different concerns
 * attention mechanism (Mnih+ 2014) and
   * Mnih, V., Heess, N., Graves, A., and Kavukcuoglu, K. (2014) Recurrent models of visual attention
     International Conference on Neural Information Processing Systems (NIPS 2014)
-* applied it to image recognition, which determined its contribution to the
+  * applied it to image recognition
   * Bahdanau+ (2014) introduced the attention mechanism into machine translation
   * widely applied in various fields and become a research focus of neural netws
   * speech recognition is similar to machine translation (Chorowski+ 2015)
-  * converting a given sequence into another sequence, the attention mechanism
+    * converting a given sequence into another sequence
 * in speech emotion recognition
   * more attention should be paid to the frames with full emotion
   * increase the proportion of valid frames and reduce the interference of invalid frames
-  * Huang+ (Huang and Narayanan, 2017): a Deep Convolutional Recurrent Neural Network (DCRNN) for speech emotion recognition, which uses the
+  * Huang and Narayanan (2017): a Deep Convolutional Recurrent Neu Net (DCRNN) for speech emotion recognition
     * convolutional attention mechanism to learn the discourse structures
-  * Mirsamadi+ (2017) added a local attention mechanism on the basis of an RNN,
+  * Mirsamadi+ (2017) added a local attention mechanism on the basis of an RNN
-* In the depression detection scenario, the attention mechanism also played an
+* attention mechanism also in the depression detection scenario
   * Lu+ (2021) proposed an emotion-based attention network that can capture high-level emotional semantic information and effectively improve
     * A dynamic fusion strategy is proposed to integrate positive and negative emotional information
   * Zhang+ (2020) combined demographic factors in EEG modeling and depression detection, integrating gender and age factors into a 1D CNN through attention mechanisms to explore the complex correlation